gaehlerm/SoftwareEngineering/README.md

 Long story short: make sure your functions never have side effects.
 Functions should only have an effect on the class instance or, if necessary, to mutable arguments.

+// how to make these steps work with copilot?

 ## Number of arguments
 As for the length of the function, the number of arguments should be as small as possible as well.
 This simplifies the function a lot.